DanielBallem/platformer/README.md

 ![image](https://github.com/DanielBallem/platformer/assets/33844493/2c3716dc-c1a3-45fa-9579-2a6dc515f7f6)

 All of these will ensure that designers don't have to work very hard to get a circle of collectables.
-Circles by hand are hard!
+Creating circles manually can be challenging!

 ### Collectable Spline